 Before you make your decision, let’s take a closer look at these popular coffee machines.

 Drip Coffee Maker Basics

 Drip coffee makers are a popular choice among at-home coffee brewers.
-They are easy to use, and there are is a large variety to choose from.
+They are easy to use, and there is a large variety to choose from.
 These machines may offer a few simple features or almost endless customization.
 No matter which type you have, they all share the same basic design.

 To brew coffee using a drip machine, add water to the reservoir and fill a coffee filter with grounds.
 Press the start button, and the machine will heat the water and slowly drip it through the grounds and into your coffee pot.
-This takes about 5-10 minutes, depending on the amount of coffee being brewed and the model of drip coffee maker you’re using.
+This takes about 5-10 minutes, depending on the amount of coffee being brewed and the model of the drip coffee maker you’re using.